maxonflutter/Junior-AI-Flutter-Pair-Programmer/README.md

 junior offers multiple code generators powered by AI models (GPT 3.5 turbo and GPT4) and customized to deliver the best results for Flutter developers.
 Currently, there are available:
 - The BLoC Generator
 - The Model Generator
+- The Unit Test generator
-- The Flutter AI Full-Codebase
+- The Flutter Codebase generator

 Coming soon:
-- Unit test generator
 - Widget test generator

 ![bloc-generator](images/bloc-generator.png)